-Lucy Cavendish has a small but enthusiastic community of Classicists, comprising around five Bachelors, Masters, and PhD students, and recent undergraduates have achieved high grades.
+Lucy Cavendish has a small but enthusiastic community of Classicists, comprising around three Bachelors, Masters, and PhD students, and recent undergraduates have achieved high grades.

 The BA in Classics can be studied as either a three-year or a four-year course.
-The latter provides an introductory year focussing on the Latin language, Latin literature, and Roman history and culture; students then join the three-year group for the remainder of the degree, starting work on Greek in the second year of their four in Cambridge.
+The latter provides an introductory year focussing on the Latin language, Latin literature, and Roman history and culture; students then join the three-year group for the remainder of the degree, starting work on Greek in the third term of their first year in Cambridge.

 Further information about the course can be found on the Faculty and University websites.

 No subject-specific entrance requirements for the four-year course.
 Applicants for the three-year course must have a good A-level in Latin (or equivalent).